- Menstruation

 Is this extra weight dangerous?

 Obesity is associated with a wide range of harmful effects on health, and these can affect people with PCOS who are obese in the same way.
-These conditions include increased chance of osteoarthritis, gallbladder disease, non-alcoholic fatty liver disease, gastroesophageal reflux, hypertension, depression, sleep apnoea, and increased susceptibility to infections.
+These effects included an increased chance of osteoarthritis, gallbladder disease, non-alcoholic fatty liver disease, gastroesophageal reflux, hypertension, depression, sleep apnoea, and increased susceptibility to infections.

 However, being obese and having PCOS can make some obesity-related problems worse, particularly ones related to your hormones.
-Those with PCOS and obesity are at increased risk of diabetes because of the insulin resistance and are more likely to have “bad” lipids in their blood.
+Those with PCOS and obesity are at increased risk of diabetes because of the insulin resistance and are more likely to have high levels of “bad” cholesterol in their blood.

 A combination of diabetes, increased bad lipids, and high blood pressure leads to a greater risk of coronary artery disease, stroke, and blood vessel disease, a combination known as metabolic syndrome.
-Women with PCOS and obesity are more likely to have metabolic syndrome,7 yet a study of women with PCOS who were not overweight found that none of the women had metabolic syndrome.8
+People with PCOS and obesity are more likely to have metabolic syndrome: a review paper of 46 different studies found that about 30% of women with PCOS had metabolic syndrome.8

-In another study, women who were obese and had PCOS had increased risk of breast and endometrial cancers.9,10 Therefore there has been some suggestion that obesity in women with PCOS leads to increased cancer risk, but the evidence to date is weak.
+There has been some suggestion that obesity in people with PCOS leads to increased cancer risk, but the evidence to date is limited

 In terms of the other symptoms of PCOS, such as irregular periods, high androgen levels, and excessive hair growth, there is no clear relationship between obesity and these symptoms.
-However, weight gain is associated with difficulty in getting pregnant11 and reduced efficacy of fertility treatments.12 It is also associated with increased complications with pregnancy such as high blood pressure and diabetes, with increased preterm labour and infant deaths.13 Therefore, in some ways, it can be said that obesity in people with PCOS can cause more adverse effects than in those who are obese but don’t have the condition.
+However, weight gain is associated with difficulty in getting pregnant and reduced efficacy of fertility treatments.11,12 It is also associated with increased complications in pregnancy such as high blood pressure, gestational diabetes, pre-term labour, and infant death.13

 At what point does weight gain start impacting health?